Zebedeus/Matlab/readme.txt

 Cafeteriaz

-and if anybody can explain the header info and the compression scheme used for P2 maps....
+Guess I'm done with Infiniminer for now, but if anybody can explain the header info and the compression scheme used for P2 maps....